The Surprising Effectiveness of Negative Reinforcement in LLM Reasoning: Limitations

 \section{Limitations}

-We discuss the limitations of our work and future work directions as follows. \begin{enumerate}[leftmargin=1.5em] \item \textbf{Primary focus on Qwen models.} To understand how PSR and NSR interact with and leverage strong model priors, our experiments concentrate on Qwen2.5 and Qwen3 models that are known for their superior reasoning capabilities.
-As different LMs possess varying levels of prior knowledge and inductive biases, an interesting future direction is to investigate the learning dynamics of \PRL, \NRL, and \WRL across a broader range of model families. \item \textbf{Performance degradation with extended NSR training.} We observe that extensive training with NSR (\eg, over hundreds of gradient steps) leads to a noticeable decline in performance, whereas W-REINFORCE does not exhibit this issue.
+We discuss the limitations of our work and future work directions as follows. \begin{enumerate}[leftmargin=1.5em] \item \textbf{Performance degradation with extended NSR training.} We observe that extensive training with NSR (\eg, over hundreds of gradient steps) leads to a noticeable decline in performance, whereas W-REINFORCE does not exhibit this issue.
+However, such instability is not unique to NSR—standard RL algorithms like GRPO also experience similar degradation or training collapse under extended updates, as studied in recent works~\cite{prolongrl,OpenReasonerZero2025,GSPO}.
 This suggests that NSR's implicit mechanism for preserving prior knowledge may be insufficient to ensure stable training over the long term, and incorporating some degree of PSR may be necessary.
 Future work could explore more sophisticated methods for integrating NSR and PSR to design more robust RL algorithms, and investigate NSR as a potential warm-up phase before standard RL training given that it improves the full Pass@$k$ spectrum. \item \textbf{Beyond sparse and binary rewards.} In this work, we focus on the RLVR setup with sparse and binary outcome rewards.
 However, many real-world tasks require dense reward signals that offer more fine-grained feedback (\eg, evaluating intermediate reasoning steps or subjective tasks).
 It remains an open question how \PRL, \NRL, or \WRL would perform in such settings, where the learning signals are continuous rather than discrete and potentially more difficult to interpret. \end{enumerate}